michabbb/sdk-ebay-rest-account/docs/Api/ReturnPolicyApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $marketplaceId = 'marketplaceId_example'; // string | This query parameter specifies the ID of the eBay marketplace of the policy you want to retrieve.
-For implementation help, refer to eBay API documentation at https://developer.ebay.com/devzone/rest/api-ref/account/types/MarketplaceIdEnum.html
+For implementation help, refer to eBay API documentation at https://developer.ebay.com/api-docs/sell/account/types/ba:MarketplaceIdEnum
-$name = 'name_example'; // string | This query parameter specifies the user-defined name of the return policy you want to retrieve.
+$name = 'name_example'; // string | This query parameter specifies the seller-defined name of the return policy you want to retrieve.

 try {
     $result = $apiInstance->getReturnPolicyByName($marketplaceId, $name);